 Squick: One frequently overlooked effect of prolonged therapy is that it extends all stages of human development.
-Which, basically, means that legally fully-grown-up 20 y.o. people still look like a bunch of middle school kids.
+Which, basically, means that legal adults still look like a bunch of middle school kids.
+It's specifically noted in War of Honor that one minor character, Anita Eisenberg, age twenty-eight, looks like she's about twelve (which incidentally makes the effects more pronounced than the prolong used in the usually-more-advanced Manticore; by comparison, Ragnhild Pavletic, age twenty-one and a recipient of third-generation prolong at a much earlier age than usual, looks thirteen)... and then Crown of Slaves goes and makes it clear that most people are sexually active by age sixteen.
 Furiously lampshaded in The Shadow of Saganami, where the people from backwater planets (where prolong hasn't been available yet) were acutely disturbed by this, and was noted in The Honor of the Queen (the second book, and first where prolong was brought up) when the Grayson characters first meet the Manticorans.
 This was later Retconned when it's mentioned that a part of prolong is receiving treatments in childhood that accelerate aging so that until adolescence is over, chronological and physical ages roughly match.

 Admiral Sonja Hemphill is the leading advocate of the jeune école school, which advocated using small ships with revolutionary new and powerful weapons in semi-sacrificial raids against much larger ships.
 At first, Honor is horrified by the callousness of the idea when applied to light cruisers.
 Later, when the same concept is revitalized by LAC carriers, it's painted in an entirely positive light.
 (To be fair, the ratio of losses was much better there, and the new LACs are designed to be able to close with enemies, whereas a light cruiser has about a snowball's chance of getting into "knife range" of its intended targets.)